Project detail

 A minimalistic and clean header with a sleek logo and uniform icons for visual consistency.

-The main action of the header is emphasised with search bar taking up more space.the
+The main action of the header is emphasised with search bar taking up more space.

 Products are included right after hero section increasing the chance of clicking and reducing bounce rate in turn.